Ceftaroline Fosamil (sef-TAR-oh-leen FOS-a-mil)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Ask your doctor before you take any medicine to stop severe diarrhea.
+- This medicine can cause diarrhea.
+Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
+Do not take any medicine to stop diarrhea until you have talked to your doctor.
+Diarrhea can occur 2 months or more after you stop taking this medicine.
 Check with your doctor right away if the diarrhea continues.
 Diarrhea may occur 2 months or more after you stop taking this medicine.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.